 - information sessions and workshops for businesses and organisations

-- group sessions and workshops for problem gamblers and for other individuals impacted by gambling.
+- group sessions and workshops for individuals and those in their networks who are impacted by gambling.

 Harmful gambling can be difficult to recognise so it’s important to know the signs and symptoms.
-You may have a gambling problem if you:
+You may be experiencing gambling harm if you:

 - gamble beyond what you can reasonably afford or want to spend